 You can also use our contact form.

-PD Warrior is a proven exercise routine specifically designed for people with Parkinson's.
-It is supported by NICE guidance (NG71) which promotes early intensive exercise intervention.
+In particular PD Warrior which is a proven exercise routine specifically designed for people with Parkinson's.
+It is supported by NICE guidance (NG71) promoting intensive exercise intervention.
 PD Warrior is actively promoted by the Parkinson's UK charity.

-Morrello Clinic is the local accredited and licensed facility delivering the PDWarrior programme in Newport, Cardiff and Chepstow known as "PD Warrior South East Wales"
+Morrello Online is the local accredited and licensed facility delivering the PDWarrior programme in Newport, Cardiff and Chepstow known as "PD Warrior South East Wales"